-On a gasoline-powered motor home, the generator operates on gasoline taken from the automotive fuel tank.
-The generator is fed by a special tube which is higher in the tank than the feeder tube to the motor home engine.
+Gasoline for the generator is taken from the automotive gasoline tank through a special feeder tube which is higher in the tank than the feeder tube to the motor home engine.
 This is to prevent immobilizing the motor home by accidentally permitting the generator to run the fuel tank dry.